O-zzi/QD-CSI/replit.md

 # The Quarterdeck - Sports & Recreation Complex

 ## Overview

-The Quarterdeck is a full-stack web application for a sports and recreation complex, scheduled for a Q4 2026 launch.
-It features a public landing page and a comprehensive booking system for various facilities (e.g., Padel Tennis, Squash, Air Rifle Range).
-The platform supports membership tiers, real-time booking, event registration, a leaderboard, and a robust CMS for dynamic content, aiming to streamline operations and enhance user experience.
+The Quarterdeck is a full-stack web application for a sports and recreation complex, targeting a Q4 2026 launch.
+It provides a public landing page and a comprehensive booking system for various facilities like Padel Tennis, Squash, and an Air Rifle Range.
+The platform supports membership tiers, real-time booking, event registration, a leaderboard, and a robust CMS for dynamic content, aiming to streamline operations and enhance user experience with a strong business vision for market leadership in sports recreation.

 ## User Preferences
 Preferred communication style: Simple, everyday language.

 ## System Architecture

-### Frontend Architecture
+### Frontend

-The frontend is built with React 18, TypeScript, Vite, Wouter for routing, and React Query for server state management.
-UI components leverage Shadcn/ui (New York style) on Radix UI primitives, styled with Tailwind CSS and custom CSS variables.
-The design is mobile-first and strictly adheres to existing HTML/Tailwind implementations, focusing on consistent color palettes, typography, spacing, and component patterns.
+The frontend uses React 18, TypeScript, Vite, Wouter for routing, and React Query for server state management.
+UI components are built with Shadcn/ui (New York style) on Radix UI primitives, styled with Tailwind CSS and custom CSS.
+The design prioritizes a mobile-first approach and adheres to consistent styling guidelines.

-### Backend Architecture
+### Backend

-The backend uses Express.js and Node.js with WebSocket capabilities. **Authentication is now handled by Supabase Auth** (email/password with email verification, password reset flows).
-Supabase users are synced to the PostgreSQL users table on sign-in via the `/api/auth/sync` endpoint.
-Backend validates Supabase JWTs via middleware.
+The backend is built with Express.js and Node.js, featuring WebSocket capabilities.
+Supabase Auth handles user authentication (email/password, verification, password reset), with Supabase users synced to a PostgreSQL `users` table.
 The API is RESTful, covering authentication, memberships, bookings, events, leaderboards, and CMS.
-Drizzle ORM is used for type-safe database interactions with a schema-first approach and Zod validation.
+Drizzle ORM provides type-safe database interactions with Zod validation.
 Key features include double-booking prevention, membership validation, and role-based access control.
-Session cookies are still used for legacy compatibility but Supabase Auth is the primary authentication method.

-### Database Architecture
+### Database

-**Production Database:** Supabase PostgreSQL (hosted at ttnwtyixezjjubdcquhg.supabase.co) **Development Database:** Replit PostgreSQL (separate from production)

-A PostgreSQL database, managed by Drizzle ORM and Drizzle Kit, defines core tables such as `users`, `memberships`, `facilities`, `bookings`, `events`, `leaderboard`, and `cms_content`.
-Relationships support various operational flows, and PostgreSQL enums with Drizzle-Zod integration ensure type safety.
-Dedicated tables manage multi-venue support, construction timelines, and site-wide CMS fields.

-**IMPORTANT:** Development and Production databases are separate.
-Changes to data in development DO NOT affect production.
-Schema migrations run automatically on server startup via `server/migrations.ts`.
+The project utilizes PostgreSQL, managed by Drizzle ORM and Drizzle Kit.
+Core tables include `users`, `memberships`, `facilities`, `bookings`, `events`, `leaderboard`, `cms_content`, and various CMS expansion tables for blogs, hero sections, CTAs, testimonials, and event galleries.
+Development and production databases are separate.
+Schema migrations run automatically on server startup.
+All new CMS tables include CRUD APIs with admin protection and Zod validation.

-**Phase 2 CMS Expansion Tables (added December 2024):**
-- `blogs` - Full blog/news article management with slugs, categories, tags, and publishing workflow
-- `hero_sections` - Per-page hero banner configuration with background images/videos and CTAs
-- `ctas` - Call-to-action components with styling options and page/section placement
-- `testimonials` - Customer testimonials with ratings and facility associations
-- `event_galleries` - Image galleries for events with captions and ordering

-All new CMS tables have complete CRUD APIs with admin protection and Zod validation.

 ### Admin Dashboard

-An `/admin` panel provides role-based access with a 4-tier hierarchy for managing the platform:
+An `/admin` panel provides role-based access with a 4-tier hierarchy: USER, EDITOR, ADMIN, and SUPER_ADMIN.
+This panel allows for managing bookings, members, certifications, facilities, events, and all CMS content, including dynamic membership tier definitions and payment verification.
+Admin navigation dynamically adjusts based on user roles, and all admin API endpoints are role-protected.

-**Role Hierarchy (lowest to highest):**
-1. **USER** - Regular members who can make bookings, register for events, and manage their profile
-2. **EDITOR** - Reception staff with limited admin access:
-   - Can view/manage bookings
-   - Can view members (read-only)
-   - Can process membership applications
-   - Can manage certifications
-   - CANNOT access CMS, site settings, pricing, events, announcements, gallery, or content management
-3. **ADMIN** - Full administrative access to all features including CMS, site settings, facilities, events, and content management
-4. **SUPER_ADMIN** - All admin permissions plus user role management (can promote/demote users)

-The admin navigation menu dynamically shows/hides sections based on the logged-in user's role.
-All admin API endpoints are protected using `isEditorOrAbove` (for EDITOR-accessible routes), `isAdmin` (for ADMIN-accessible routes), and `isSuperAdmin` (for role management routes).
-It includes CRUD operations for dynamic membership tier definitions with configurable properties like discounts and guest passes, and an interface for payment verification.

 ### CMS Image Management

-All images on the site are database-driven and editable via the admin panel.
-No images are hardcoded in the frontend.
+All images are database-driven and editable via the admin panel, eliminating hardcoded images in the frontend.
+This includes site-wide images (hero, footer, navbar backgrounds), per-page hero section images/videos, facility images, gallery images, and event images.
+Seed scripts are available for populating default images and CMS Phase 2 content.

-**Image Locations (Admin Panel):**

-1. **Site Images** (`/admin` > Site Images)
-   - `landing_hero_background` - Main hero background on homepage (1920x1080)
-   - `footer_background` - Footer section background (1920x400)
-   - `navbar_background` - Navigation bar texture (1920x100)
-   - Key fields: `key`, `imageUrl`, `page`, `section`, `dimensions`

-2. **Hero Sections** (`/admin` > Hero Sections)
-   - Per-page hero banners with background images/videos
-   - Pages: facilities, events, contact, careers, membership, gallery, roadmap, faq, rules, leaderboard
-   - Key fields: `page`, `backgroundImageUrl`, `backgroundVideoUrl`, `title`, `subtitle`, `overlayOpacity`

-3. **Facility Images** (`/admin` > Facilities)
-   - Each facility has an `imageUrl` field for its card/page image
-   - Facilities: padel-tennis, squash, air-rifle-range, bridge-room, multipurpose-hall, cafe-bar

-4. **Gallery Images** (`/admin` > Gallery)
-   - Construction progress photos and architectural renders
-   - Key fields: `imageUrl`, `caption`, `category`, `sortOrder`

-5. **Event Images** (`/admin` > Events)
-   - Each event has `imageUrl` plus an event gallery
-   - Event galleries managed via Admin > Events > [Event] > Gallery

-**Image Seeding:**
-- Run `POST /api/admin/images/seed` to populate default images
-- Seed script: `server/seeds/seedImages.ts`
-- Uses stock images from `attached_assets/stock_images/`

-**CMS Phase 2 Seeding (December 2024):**
-- Run `POST /api/admin/cms/seed` to populate CMS Phase 2 content
-- Seed script: `server/seeds/seedCmsPhase2.ts`
-- Auto-runs on server startup via `server/migrations.ts`
-- Seeds the following content:
-  - **Hero Sections** (12 entries): Per-page hero banners for landing, facilities, membership, events, contact, careers, gallery, roadmap, faq, rules, leaderboard
-  - **CTAs** (6 entries): Call-to-action components for landing, facilities, membership, events pages
-  - **Comparison Features** (12 entries): Membership tier comparison table data
-  - **Member Benefits** (8 entries): "Why Become a Member" section icons and descriptions
+### Navigation Structure
+The application features a CMS-driven top navigation bar and a consistent footer navigation.
+Public pages include landing, facilities, events, membership, roadmap, gallery, contact, careers, rules, FAQ, leaderboard, terms, privacy, and vision.
+Authenticated users access a multi-tab profile page and a booking console.
+Admin pages are role-protected, covering various management functionalities.

 ### Key Features

-- **Event Registration:** Authenticated users can register and cancel event participation.
-- **Career Applications:** Job seekers can apply through a modal form, including CV and cover letter uploads.
-- **Contact Form:** Visitors can submit inquiries, stored for admin review.
-- **Site Settings:** Admin-configurable settings for contact information and social media.
-- **Membership Discount Logic:** Discounts are applied only during off-peak hours (10 AM - 5 PM) based on membership tier.
-- **Notifications System:** Real-time user notifications (bookings, events, membership) stored in a `notifications` table, accessible via API and a dedicated bell component/profile tab.
-- **Enhanced User Profile:** A multi-tab profile page (Account, Bookings, Notifications, Membership) supporting profile photo uploads (up to 5MB, image types only) and detailed displays.
-- **Standardized Page Layouts:** Consistent layout structure with shared headers and footers across all major pages, including specific hero banner heights.
-- **Deployment Infrastructure:** Includes Winston-based structured logging, environment variable validation, a health check endpoint (`/api/health`), and Passenger compatibility for VPS deployment.
-Deployment artifacts include SQL schemas and seeding scripts.
-- **Homepage Section Ordering:** Admin can reorder homepage sections (About, Facilities, Updates, Gallery, Membership, Rules, Careers) via the Homepage Management panel.
-Sections are sorted by their order number (lower = appears first).
-- **Facility Certification:** Air Rifle Range requires safety certification before booking.
-Admin can toggle `requiresCertification` on any facility via Facilities Management.
-- **Email Test Endpoint:** Admin can test SMTP configuration via `POST /api/admin/email/test` endpoint.
-- **Scheduled Email Jobs:** Daily cron job at 9 AM sends event reminders to registered participants (1-day and 3-day advance notifications).

-### Supabase Integration (Optional)

-The system supports optional integration with Supabase for Storage, Auth, and Realtime capabilities.
-- **Supabase Storage:** For file uploads (profile photos, admin uploads) to an `uploads` bucket, with a local `/uploads/` directory fallback.
-Max file size is 10MB.
-- **Supabase Auth:** A hybrid approach where Supabase Auth coexists with Passport.js.
-Supabase users are synced to PostgreSQL, and backend validates Supabase JWTs.
-- **Supabase Realtime:** Provides live updates for bookings, notifications, and events, integrating with React Query for cache invalidation.
+Key features include event registration, career application forms (with CV/cover letter upload), a contact form, admin-configurable site settings, membership discount logic for off-peak hours, a real-time notifications system, and an enhanced user profile with photo uploads.
+The system employs standardized page layouts, Winston-based structured logging, environment variable validation, and a health check endpoint.
+Admins can reorder homepage sections and manage facility certifications (e.g., Air Rifle Range requires certification).
+Email test endpoints and scheduled cron jobs for event reminders are also implemented.

-### Email Configuration (Supabase Auth)
+### Email Configuration

-**Email Verification Flow:**
-- Users must verify their email address before accessing authenticated features
-- If email is not verified, login will fail with a clear "verify your email" message
-- The `/api/auth/sync` endpoint returns 403 if email is unverified, preventing backend session creation

-**Customizing Email Templates (Branding):**
-1. Go to Supabase Dashboard > Authentication > Email Templates
-2. Customize the following templates with Quarterdeck branding:
-   - **Confirm signup** - Email verification link
-   - **Reset password** - Password reset link
-   - **Magic Link** - Passwordless login (if enabled)
-3. Update the "From" email address in Supabase Dashboard > Authentication > SMTP Settings
-4. For custom sender domain (e.g., noreply@thequarterdeck.pk), configure a custom SMTP server

-**Custom SMTP Setup (for branded sender):**
-1. Go to Supabase Dashboard > Authentication > SMTP Settings
-2. Enable "Custom SMTP"
-3. Configure with your SMTP provider details:
-   - Host, Port, Username, Password
-   - Sender name: "The Quarterdeck"
-   - Sender email: noreply@thequarterdeck.pk
-4. Recommended SMTP providers: Resend, SendGrid, Amazon SES, Mailgun

-**DNS Records for Custom Email Domain:**
-If using custom domain for sending emails (e.g., @thequarterdeck.pk):
-1. **SPF Record** - Add TXT record: `v=spf1 include:_spf.your-email-provider.com ~all`
-2. **DKIM Record** - Add TXT record provided by your email service
-3. **DMARC Record** - Add TXT record: `v=DMARC1; p=quarantine; rua=mailto:admin@thequarterdeck.pk`

-These records are configured in your DNS provider (e.g., Cloudflare, Namecheap, GoDaddy).
+Supabase Auth handles email verification, requiring users to verify their email before accessing authenticated features.
+Custom email templates (confirm signup, reset password, magic link) can be branded via the Supabase Dashboard.
+Custom SMTP settings and DNS records (SPF, DKIM, DMARC) are configurable for branded sender domains.

 ## External Dependencies

 **Authentication & Session Management:**
-- Supabase Auth (primary - email/password with JWT tokens)
+- Supabase Auth (primary)
-- PostgreSQL (`connect-pg-simple` for legacy session persistence)
+- PostgreSQL (`connect-pg-simple` for legacy sessions)
-- `@supabase/supabase-js` for auth client
+- `@supabase/supabase-js`

 **UI Component Libraries:**
 - Radix UI